Hand walking your horse – keep it safe!

 - If you really think your horse will be a nutter, put a bridle on.
 I prefer to use both reins to lead, you will get more even control with the bit.

 - Wear gloves.
-Not only will they help with your farmer’s tan, they will protect your fingers and palms.
+Not only will they help with your farmer’s tan, but they will also protect your fingers and palms.

 - Ask for help if you need it.
-No one will judge you for asking for help, but they sure may crack jokes if they are helping to pick gravel out of your butt!!
+No one will judge you for asking for help, but they sure will crack jokes if they watch you get dragged around.

 - Don’t hesitate to ask your Veterinarian for “pharmaceutical assistance” if hand walking is likely to be dangerous.
 I see this most often as performance horses are recovering from injuries or surgeries.